 interpretation as other standards-compliant browsers.
 This page

-discusses this third category of issues: things that Safari is doing
+discusses the first two categories of issues: things that Safari should

 labeland (as previously mentioned)

 acronym.
 This is an important accessibility feature.
 It was added in later release versions and is supported, for example, by version 1.2.